PedroZappa/42_fractol/README.md

 ___
 #### Mandelbrot Set

 For the Mandelbrot set, we uses different complex numbers for each pixel.
+It is the one map to all Julia sets.

 * For each pixel in the image:
 	* `z` is initially set to 0